UAB vs. North Carolina

-Under Haase's guidance, returning senior forward Rod Rucker earned Conference USA Second Team honors after he led the team in points (14.5 ppg) and rebounds (8.2 rpg), while Rucker and teammate Jordan Swing were two of the top scorers in the league as Swing averaged 14.0 points per contest.
+Under Haase's guidance, forward Rod Rucker earned Conference USA Second Team honors after he led the team in points (14.5 ppg) and rebounds (8.2 rpg), while Rucker and teammate Jordan Swing were two of the top scorers in the league as Swing averaged 14.0 points per contest.

 Before coming to Birmingham, Haase played for Roy Williams at Kansas and spent 13 years on Williams' staff with the Jayhawks and Tar Heels.
 He helped North Carolina to national championships in 2005 and 2009.
 Known as a top recruiter, he has also served as the head coach for the junior varsity team five times in his nine-year UNC tenure.